In Conversation with Ariel

 Do you have references?

-I am honored to have some really wonderful references from people who have both retired as heads of large organizations as well as solo practitioners and people I’ve worked with across many industries.
+I am honored to have some really wonderful references from people I’ve worked with across many industries.
 I am happy to provide these as requested.